squarepupil/website-pages/src/pages/detailed.md

 therefore, each individual is strongly led to follow those same rules.
 In instances where an individual does deviate and matters can not be worked out among the individuals involved, our Judicial Committee intervenes.
-This prevents rules from continuing to be misunderstood, misapplied, or taking precedent over people in the event that they are simply not good rules.
+This prevents rules from continuing to be misunderstood, misapplied, or from taking precedent over people in the event that they are simply not good rules.

 !indetail-vote.jpg